Home Studio Tour and Videography Kit

 Softbox – Essential for key light.

-RGB light for background – Adds a real nice touch, and because I find it hard in my home office to put a “hair light” above and behind me, this is doing double duty as an accent light and hair light.
+RGB lights for background – These add a real nice touch, and because I find it hard in my home office to put a “hair light” above and behind me, these are doing double duty as accent lights and a hair light.